ionos-cloud/ionosctl/docs/README.md

 Enter your password:
 ```

-You can also use token for authentication.
+You can also use token for authentication via `--token` flag.
 After providing credentials, you will be notified if you logged in successfully or not:

 ```text
 Status: Authentication successful!